Luca Zanimacchia

-Luca Zanimacchia (born 19 July 1998) is an Italian professional footballer who plays as a right winger for club Modena on loan from Cremonese.
+Luca Zanimacchia (born 19 July 1998) is an Italian professional footballer who plays as a right winger for club Padova.

 Club career

 In August 2018, Zanimacchia was aggregated to Juventus U23 for the whole season.
 Zanimacchia made his debut for Juventus U23 in a 1–0 victory against Cuneo, in which he scored the first goal of Juventus U23's history.
 He made his Serie C debut for Juventus U23 on 16 September 2018 in a game against Alessandria.
 Juventus later redeemed the buying option of the player, after a good season where he had played 34 games and scored three goals.

 He made his Serie A debut, as well as his Juventus senior debut, in a 2–0 away defeat to Cagliari on 29 July 2020.
 On 1 September, he was loaned to the Spanish Segunda División side Real Zaragoza for the 2020–21 season, with a buyout clause.

 On 9 July 2021 he joined Cremonese on loan.
 On 4 July 2022, he returned to the Cremona team on loan with an obligation to buy.

-On 29 January 2023, Zanimacchi was loaned by Cremonese to Parma, with an option to buy and a buy-back option for Cremonese.
+On 29 January 2023, Zanimacchia was loaned by Cremonese to Parma, with an option to buy and a buy-back option for Cremonese.

 On 7 August 2025, he moved on loan to Modena, with an option to buy and a conditional obligation to buy.

+On 7 July 2026, Zanimacchia signed a three-season contract with Padova in Serie B.